HaoEast/ALOAM/README.md

 ## 1. Prerequisites
 ### 1.1 **Ubuntu** and **ROS**
-Ubuntu 64-bit 16.04 or 18.04.
+Ubuntu 64-bit 16.04 or 18.04 or 20.04.
-ROS Kinetic or Melodic.
+ROS Kinetic or Melodic or noedic.
 [ROS Installation](http://wiki.ros.org/ROS/Installation)

 ### 1.2. **Ceres Solver**